A life coach is a wellness professional who helps people make progress in their lives to gain greater life happiness and fulfilment.

 If you are currently experiencing any form of mental health issues such as depression or anxiety, you should seek medical advice from a doctor or therapist who will be able to support the correct treatment options for this.
 Life coaches are not qualified as mental health professionals and can therefore not provide this support.

 As previously mentioned, there are different types of life coaches, some who work across the board to support several different areas and others who work in a needs specific way.
-If you are solely looking for a lifestyle coach to help support your mindset in relationships, you would benefit from a relationship life coach.
-On the other hand, if you aren’t 100% sure about what area you want to work on, a general lifestyle coach would work better for you.
+If you are solely looking for a life coach to help support your mindset in relationships, you would benefit from a relationship life coach.
+On the other hand, if you aren’t 100% sure about what area you want to work on, a general life coach would work better for you.

-In conclusion, a lifestyle coach is somebody who provides support, guidance and motivation for clients to help them achieve their goals and ambitions in life.
+In conclusion, a life coach is somebody who provides support, guidance and motivation for clients to help them achieve their goals and ambitions in life.
 People decide to undertake life coaching for several different reasons and finding the right life coach for you is key.